Remote Wipe a Mobile Device

 About remote wipe on Android: Usually, the device receives the remote wipe command within a few seconds.
 However, sometimes the command doesn't reach the device right away, so the Device Policy app checks the server every three hours for a wipe command.
 Therefore, the maximum time before the device is wiped is about 3 hours, or when the device reconnects to the network.

 User remote wipe allows your users to remotely wipe their own device from their My Devices page.
 This feature is turned off by default, and it's currently only available for Android 2.2+ users who have the Device Policy app installed on their device.Follow these steps to enable this setting for users:

 - Sign in to the Google Admin console.

-- Click Device management > Device management settings
+- Click Device management > Mobile > Device management settings.

-- Enable Allow user to remote wipe device.
+- Check the Allow user to remote wipe device box.